-The 10 Best Schools to Study Design Around the World
+The 10 Design Schools to Attend Around the World

 Design affects everything we do and shapes how we experience the world as we know it, and design degrees cater to the diversity of this creative and wide ranging field.
-As part of your design degree, you will be encouraged to develop your own creative and unique design style, in whatever discipline that may be – ranging from web design and graphic design to product design and additive manufacturing.
+At any design school, you will be encouraged to develop your own creative and unique design style, in whatever discipline that may be – ranging from web design and graphic design to product design and additive manufacturing.

 Studying design at university will teach you things about yourself and the world that you never thought possible.
 Over the course of three to five years, you’ll slowly equip yourself with the practical knowledge, theoretical skills and industry know-how to enter the commercial sector of your choice.